iamaayushijain/Paisa_Badhao/README.md

 # Paisa_Badhao
+(DISCLAIMER: Readme files can be boring; so you can watch the VIDEO I uploaded in this github repository for a fun filled representation of the working type along with the showcase of code and the tools used)

 A Woman's best safety is a bit of money of her own.

 APP VISION

 PAISA BADHAO is an app that visions to make RURAL women INDEPENDENT and STRONGER by making them FINANCIALLY literate.
 The app gives them finance LESSONS, TRACK savings, CONTACT higher authorities and also learn MATHEMATICS.

+UX DESIGN

+The UX design of an app should be Useful, Usable, Equitable and Enjoyable.
+Keeping this in mind and our target audience being Rural Women, we plan to make the app in both english and Hindi language.
+Moreover a very simple format and buttons are used so that the non tech savvy users can use the app easily.

+Most of the app features work well without an internet connection as well which makes it apt for people living in remote areas.

+After a thorough primary research, one important point was highlighted that rural women being unaware of the basic terms of finances and not knowing mathematics were generally ignored and bullied when they visited regional banks. hence our app gives short lessons and also quizzes users on Finance terms and basic mathematics.

 TOOLS USED